QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 NO DUPLICATE ALIASES

-Given the fact that no two persons share the same identity (their respective QiD Signatures are distinctly different), QiD prevents the possibility of the same person being known by different aliases
+Premised on the understanding that no two persons are ever absolutely alike (their respective QiD Hashes/QiD IDs are expected to be distinctly different), QiD potentially forecloses on the possibility of the same person ever being able to present himself/herself under different aliases

 06